What is Retrofitting of Structures? It’s Types & Benefits

 The word Retrofit means to apply new technologies to an older system.
 Retrofit is a process of adding some new features that were not there before.
-Retrofitting in construction industry refers to re-strengthening of existing structure to make them seismic resistant.
+Retrofitting in the construction industry refers to the re-strengthening of the existing structures to make them seismic resistant.

 Types of Retrofitting: